 - 1. Speak courteously to cafeteria employees and parent volunteers. - 2.
 Use good table manners and quiet voices. - 3.
 Try to eat what you put on your tray. - 4.
 Sit in the assigned area. - 5.
 Clean your assigned area prior to leaving the cafeteria. - 6.
-Students are limited to one snack only.
-(When account funds or cash are available.) - 7.
-Soda pop is not permitted as a drink for students at lunch time.
+Students are limited to one snack only. - 7.
+Soda pop is not permitted as a drink for students at lunch time. - 8.
+Outside food (McDonalds, Burger King, etc.) may not be brought in for lunch.